 I am doing everything not because it is easy but because it is hard

-My philosophy for teaching without in person interaction does not differ from my overall teaching philosophy, but I believe the online environment provides additional challenges for the student and the instructor.
-In many ways, teaching without in person interaction has made me a more organized instructor in the traditional classroom.
-In any class, the organization is essential, but with an online course, the instructor’s lack to plan ahead and organize all of the elements of the course can have severe consequences on the student’s and the course’s success.
+My philosophy for teaching without in-person interaction does not differ from my overall teaching philosophy, but I believe the online environment provides additional challenges for the student and the instructor.
+In many ways, teaching without in-person interaction has made me a more organized instructor in the traditional classroom.
+In any class, the organization is essential, but with an online course, the instructor’s lack of planning and organizing all of the elements of the course can have severe consequences on the students and the course’s success.
 With the lack of physical contact comes a greater need for students to be highly self-motivated and organized.
 This change comes naturally for some, less so for others.

 To engage online is to challenge and make learning readily accessible.
-To get my students engaged, I employ interactivity, use various media, and encourage every student to connect with each other to create and model safe and supportive classroom environment.
-I want my students thinking about the class after they have logged off because online students have to shoulder more responsibility than they are accustomed to in the traditional in person environment.
-In an online class, the usual modes of contact are gone, which means it is both the instructor and students’ responsibility to create an environment in which all of us want to do the work, and want to help each other in ways we have not done so in the past.
+To get my students involved, I employ interactivity, use various media, and encourage every student to connect to create and model a safe, brave, and supportive classroom environment.
+I want my students to think about the class after they have logged off because online students have to shoulder more responsibility than they are accustomed to in the traditional in-person environment.
+In an online course, the usual modes of contact are gone.
+The instructor and students are responsible for creating an environment in which all of us want to do the work and want to help each other in ways we have not done so in the past.
 It is easier said than done.
 However, following the motto that I am doing everything not because it is easy but because it is hard, I emerge myself in teaching online to challenge and eventually advance my teaching strategy and to fulfil my primary goal of education for all.
-Online environment in some situations adds to the accessibility component of this objective.
+The online environment, in some situations, adds to the accessibility component of this objective.

-I spend a lot of time in researching how to create an effective learning environment in all of my courses.
-My PhD research helped me to identify critical characteristics of students’ and instructors’ success and university supports to create an effective learning environment.
+I spend a lot of time researching how to create an effective learning environment in all of my courses.
+My Ph.D. research helped me to identify critical characteristics of students,’ and instructors’ success and the university support to create an effective learning environment.
 I also have re-designed all my courses to make them online-ready.
-Shortly, I hope to make all my courses available to students around the world so everyone can take online degree no matter on their geographical location to promote social work values in their home communities.
+Shortly, I hope to make all my courses available to students around the world so everyone can take online classes no matter their geographical location to promote social work values in their home communities.

-My students and my colleagues are diverse, and although disembodied learning environment can have a lot of positive features the fact that people have different learning styles and different understanding of technology and exposure to and experience with its use requires me to adapt my use of technology to specific educational context.
-That is why I keep my philosophy of teaching in the disembodied learning environment very simple; technology is a tool.
-Each tool when in use can produce both positive and negative results.
-As an educator, my goal is to promote students learning using variety of tools and delivery mediums that are best suited and help to develop the best possible outcomes given all the pre-existing conditions.
+My students and my colleagues are diverse, and although disembodied learning environment can have a lot of positive features, the fact that people have different learning styles and distinct understanding of technology and exposure to and experience with its use requires me to adapt my use of technology to the specific educational context.
+That is why I keep my philosophy of teaching in the disembodied learning environment very simple; technology is a tool—each tool when in use, can produce both positive and negative results.
+As an educator, my goal is to promote students learning using a variety of tools and delivery mediums that are best suited and help to develop the best possible outcomes given all the pre-existing conditions.